 12 Department of Brain Sciences, Imperial College London and UK Dementia Research Institute, London, UK

 Please send correspondence regarding the review article to thomas.littlejohns@ndph.ox.ac.uk.
-Any general queries regarding the UK Biobank imaging enhancement should be directed to enquiries@ukbiobank.ac.uk

 * Equally contributing authors

 Abstract (first level heading)

 UK Biobank is a population-based cohort of half a million participants aged 40-69 years recruited between 2006 and 2010.
 In 2014, UK Biobank started the world’s largest multi-modal imaging study, with the aim of re-inviting 100,000 participants to undergo brain, cardiac and abdominal magnetic resonance imaging, dual-energy X-ray absorptiometry and carotid ultrasound.
 The combination of large-scale multi-modal imaging with extensive phenotypic and genetic data offers an unprecedented resource for scientists to conduct health-related research.
 This article provides an in-depth overview of the imaging enhancement, including the data collected, how it is managed and processed, and future directions .